 ‘I have been stealing from you, bottles of wine.’

-I relaxed a little; I knew this.
+I relaxed a little.
+I knew this.
 And the rest, I thought.

-We said goodbyes, shared hugs and kisses.
+We said our goodbyes to Laura.
+We shared hugs and kisses.

-Our problem daughter, was sick, her alcohol abuse more powerful than her.
+Our problem daughter was sick.
+Her alcohol abuse more powerful than her.

-Husband felt as though he had abandoned his daughter, to a place full of hardened addicts.
+Husband felt as though he had abandoned his daughter to a place full of hardened addicts.

-We were heartsick, with misery.
+We were heartsick with misery.